-63.04.1 In all FIM Championship and Prizes, the FIM may require tests of fuels to be administered before, or at the time of delivery to, an event at which such fuels are to be used.

-63.04.2 FIM may request any person or organisation, being a potential supplier of fuel, to submit a sample for testing for conformity with the fuel specifications in Art.
-63.01.
+- 63.04.1 The FIM may require tests of fuels to be administered before, or at the time of delivery to, an event at which such fuels are to be used. - 63.04.2 The FIM may request any person or organisation, being a potential Official Supplier of fuel, to submit a sample for testing for conformity with the fuel specifications.

-63.05 Fuel Test Procedures
+63.05 Fuel Sampling and Testing